 Features

-- Windows that open outward, allowing multiple opening angles.
+- Windows opening outwards, allowing multiple opening angles.

 - Designed for continuous and secure ventilation.